atlassian/data-center-helm-charts/docs/INSTALL.md

 The exact details of the ingress resource will be highly site-specific, but these examples can be used as a guide.

+At a minimum, the ingress needs to support the ability to support long request timeouts, as well as session affinity (aka "sticky sessions").

 ## Chart values
 Each product's chart contains a large number of configurable options, most of which are optional, but a few of which are mandatory.
 These values can all be specified